 Inverted Hammer & Shooting Star Candlesticks

-Inverted hammer candlesticks and shooting star candlesticks look alike.
+Inverted hammer candles and shooting star candles look alike.
 These candlesticks have a long upper shadow & a short body at the bottom.
-Their color does not matter.
-What matters is where they form if at the top of a market trend (star) or bottom of a market trend (hammer).
+Their color doesn't matter.
+What matters is where they form, if at the top of a market trend (star) or bottom of a market trend (hammer).

-The difference between the two is that inverted hammer candlestick is a bullish reversal pattern setup while shooting star candle is a bearish reversal pattern.
+The difference between the two is that inverted hammer candle is a bullish price reversal pattern setup while shooting star candle is a bearish price reversal pattern.

 Upwards Trend Reversal - Shooting Star CandlesDownwards Trend Reversal - Inverted Hammer Candles